 - Electronic Federal Tax Payment System (EFTPS)

-The IRS can revoke an installment arrangement under the following circumstances:
+The IRS can revoke an installment agreement if a taxpayer does any of the following:

-- The taxpayer does not file a tax return or pay taxes after the agreement is entered into;
+- Does not file a tax return or pay taxes after entering into the agreement

-- The taxpayer is paying under a partial payment installment agreement and a review indicates a change in their financial position.
+- Is paying under a partial payment installment agreement, and a review indicates a change in their financial position

-Getting hit with a huge tax bill can be stressful and, if you aren't well-versed in the tax code, oftentimes unexpected.
-If you are currently on an installment agreement with the IRS, and have questions about the process, including how streamlined and non-streamlined agreements work, now is time to contact a tax attorney in your area.
+Getting hit with a huge tax bill can be stressful and, if you aren't well-versed in the tax code, often unexpected.
+If you have questions about the process or which installment plan is right for you, contact a tax attorney in your area.